-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Construction work camps, hot mix plants, stockpile areas, storage areas, and disposal areas. • Determine locations prior to award of construction contracts.
-PMU, PIU, and MDSC sample) • List of selected sites for construction work camps, hot mix plants, stockpile areas, storage areas, and disposal areas. • Written consent of landowner/s (not lessee/s) for reuse of excess spoils to agricultural land During detailed design phase No cost required.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds sample) Construction work camps, hot mix plants, stockpile areas, storage areas, and disposal areas. !
+Determine locations prior to award of construction contracts.
+PMU, PIU, and MDSC List of selected sites for construction work camps, hot mix plants, stockpile areas, storage areas, and disposal areas.
+Written consent of landowner/s (not lessee/s) for reuse of excess spoils to agricultural land During detailed design phase No cost required.
 Mitigation measures are included as part of TOR of PMU, PIU, and MDSC.
 Sources of Materials Extraction of materials can disrupt natural land contours and vegetation resulting in accelerated erosion, disturbance in natural drainage patterns, ponding and water logging, and water pollution.
 Prepare list of approved quarry sites and sources of materials PMU, PIU, and MDSC List of approved quarry sites and sources of materials; Bid document to include requirement for verification of suitability of sources and permit for additional quarry sites if necessary.
 During detailed design phase, as necessary with discussion with detailed design engineers and PIUs No cost required.
 Mitigation measures are included as part of TOR of PMU, PIU, and MDSC.
 EMP Implementation Training Irreversible impact to the environment, workers, and community Project manager and all key workers will be required to undergo EMP implementation including spoils management, Standard operating procedures (SOP) for construction works; health and safety (H&S), core labor laws, applicable environmental laws, etc Construction Contractor Proof of completion (Safeguards Compliance Orientation) Posting of proof of completion at worksites Posting of EMP at worksites During detailed design phase prior to mobilization of workers to site Cost of EMP Implementation Orientation Training to contractor is the responsibility of PMU and PIU.
 Other costs responsibility of contractor.
-2. During Constru A. Physical Chara i Topography, landforms, geology and soils Significant amount of gravel, sand, and cement will be required Utilize readily available sources of materials.
-If contractor procures materials from existing Construction Contractor 1 Monthly by PIU Cost for implementation of
+2. During Constru iction Activities i .i A. Physical Chara ecteristics Topography, landforms, geology and soils Significant amount of gravel, sand, and cement will be required for this Sub-project.
+Utilize readily available sources of materials.
+If contractor procures materials from existing burrow pits and quarries, ensure these conform to all relevant regulatory Construction Contractor Records of sources of materials Monthly by PIU Cost for implementation of mitigation measures